watem-sedem/watem-sedem/docs/input.rst

 *************

 Total timespan (in minutes) the model has to simulate.
-This parameter is an integer value and must be a multiple of the :ref:`timestep <timestep>` of the model.
+This parameter is an integer16 value and must be a multiple of the :ref:`timestep <timestep>` of the model.

 .. note::
-	In a first model run for a catchment with a given rainfall event, the user must choose the endtime large enough.
-By doing this, he makes sure the the whole runoff peak is modelled.
-After this first simulation, the model user can deminish the endtime to optimise the calculation time of the model.
+	In a first model run for a catchment with a given rainfall event, a large enough endtime should be given.
+	This, in order to ensure that the whole runoff peak is modelled.
+After the first simulation, the model user can shorten the endtime to optimise the calculation time of the model.

 .. _maxkernel: